 Once I crossed over the 1000 threshold and began making money, I switched to a more robust email service provider.

-Today, I use Active Campaign, and I’m pleased with all their services and found their software easy to use with no training necessary.
+Today, I use Flodesk, and I’m pleased with all their services and found their software easy to use with little training.

 Step 10: Put Your Head Down

-Steps 1-9 above explain how to start a Christain blog but the hardest part may be how to continue blogging once you’ve started.
+Steps 1-9 above explain how to start a Christian blog but the hardest part may be how to continue blogging once you’ve started.